What Is Pondok Wisata Bali Homestay License? (Application Guide)

 Are you a foreigner looking to rent out your villa in Bali on platforms like Airbnb or Booking.com?
-Before you begin, you will need a Pondok Wisata license to legally offer your property as a daily rental.
+Before you get started, make sure you have a Pondok Wisata license.

 What Is a Pondok Wisata License?